RudraSankar96/JavaScript/JS-Question-Answer/Answer/README.md

 7. What is negative infinity?
     The negative infinity is a constant value represents the lowest available value.
 It means that no other number is lesser than this value.
 It can be generate using a self-made function or by an arithmetic operation.
 JavaScript shows the NEGATIVE_INFINITY value as -Infinity.

+9. Which company developed JavaScript?
+    Netscape developed JavaScript and was created by Brenden Eich in the year of 1995.

+10. What are undeclared and undefined variables?
+    1.Undefined: It occurs when a variable is declare but not assign any value.
+Undefined is not a keyword.
+    2.Undeclared: It occurs when we try to access any variable which is not initialize or declare earlier using the var or const keyword.
+If we use ‘typeof’ operator to get the value of an undeclare variable, we will face the runtime error with the return value as “undefined”.
+The scope of the undeclare variables is always global.